-For each hour that you spend in class, plan to spend at least three hours outside of class studying, reading the book, and working on homework problems.
-This means you should be working a minimum of 18 hours per week outside of class on your chemistry work.
-You should always have chemistry work to be doing outside of class during the entire course.
+For each hour that you spend in class, plan to spend a minimum of three hours out of class studying, reading the book, working on homework problems, etc.

 The only way to learn chemistry is through practice.
 You must be willing to spend time working problems from the textbook to be successful.
 If you are having problems with a particular topic, it may even be necessary to work problems from the textbook that are not assigned.
-Additional study materials for this course are available within the Mastering Chemistry online system.